 At December 31, 2022, our net interest income over the next year is estimated to be fairly neutral at a 100 basis point market rate increase while being adversely impacted by falling interest rates or by larger rate increases.
 Many assumptions are used to calculate the impact of interest rate fluctuations on our net interest income, such as asset prepayments, non-maturity deposit price sensitivity, and key rate drivers.
 Because of the inherent use of these estimates and assumptions in the model, our actual results may, and most likely will, differ from our static EAR results.
 In addition, static EAR results do not include actions that our management may undertake to manage the risks in response to anticipated changes in interest rates or client behavior.
-For example, as part of our asset/liability management strategy, management has the ability to increase asset duration and/or decrease liability duration in order to reduce asset sensitivity, or to decrease asset duration and/or increase liability duration in order to increase asset sensitivity.
+For example, as part of our asset/liability management strategy, management has the ability to increase asset duration and/or decrease liability duration in order to increase asset sensitivity.